QuagKhai003/Water-Reminder-Machine/README.md

 # Water-Reminder-Machine
-This project is not only done by myself
+This is a group project of 5 people